Family Practitioner Service Staffordshire - Early Help

 What happens when I come to the service?

 The Family Practitioner Service will complete an early help assessment.
 This will look at areas of support that your family may need and help to identify how best to help you.

 What happens when I leave the service?

 Usually this is agreed between the Family Practitioner and the family when positive change has been made.

 The Family Practitioner may also give you information about other local support services which you can access in the future.

 - More information about Staffordshire Children’s Advice and Support Service.

 Some families may need a short period of support and advice for one or two areas of family life.
-This is where Earliest Help services can support.
+This is where Early Help services can support.